GasGastropoda/Obsidian-Notes/Obsidian Vaults/RIC 2025 - Web Scraping Project/10 Day Roadmap (Hands-on Coding Focus).md

 Refer to "[[Understanding Installed Libraries]]" to get an idea of what Libraries are associated to this project

-Refer to "[[Dumb Shit I learned While Troubleshooting This]]" to see what issues were encountered and how they were resolved
+Refer to "[[Dumb Stuff I learned While Troubleshooting This]]" to see what issues were encountered and how they were resolved

 site recommendation I just received: https://cyber-atlas.caecommunity.org/competitions